DoctorKhan/The-Human-Experiment-Book/src/10_case_file/010_riddle_of_the_skulls.md

 I stared at the photos, then at her.
 The resemblance between the baby chimp and the adult human wasn’t just passing; it was structural, deep in the bone.
 The architecture of an adult human head mirrored that of an infant ape—a design that prized youth over maturity, vulnerability over strength.

 The three images no longer felt like specimens.
 They felt like a riddle.

-In the days that followed, that feeling didn't fade.
-It became a lens through which I saw everything.
-I started reading, not with a student's curiosity, but with a detective's suspicion.
-The accepted story of our origins, so neat and tidy in textbooks, began to unravel.
-Passages I had once skimmed over now leapt out, glowing with significance.
-The eight-million-year silence in the fossil record wasn't just a gap in the data; it was a chasm, a void where the most important chapter of our story should have been.
+If we are the children, then who are the parents?

 ---